astariul/astariul.github.io/_projects/2020_08_24_githubpypi.md

 image: /assets/img/projects/githubpypi.png
 ---

-A ready-to-deploy template for hosting a PyPi index on Github
+A ready-to-deploy template for hosting a PyPi index on Github.

 ---